getGoodUsername/DotFilesConfig/bashrc_modules/README.md

 ### Profile `.bashrc` Time

+- intended to be ran as a standalone script
 - `-i` ensures that shell is treated as interactive
-  - sometimes, .bashrc will include a section to avoid running all the extra setup if not interactive, therefore in order to make sure our whole rc file gets tested add `-i`
+  - sometimes, `.bashrc` will include a section to avoid running all the extra setup if not interactive, therefore in order to make sure our whole rc file gets tested add `-i`

 ```bash
 hyperfine --shell=none "bash --rcfile ${HOME}/.bashrc -ci ''"
 ```

 ### Profile Module Time (macro)

+- intended to be ran as a standalone script

 ```bash
 function profile_macro